home-assistant/home-assistant.io/source/_integrations/nest.markdown

   domain (such as .com or .org)* or *must use a valid domain that is a valid top private domain*.
 This means that you may need to change the URL you use to access Home Assistant in order to access your devices.

-    - A convienent solution is to use [Nabu Casa](https://www.nabucasa.com/)
+    - See [Securing](https://www.home-assistant.io/docs/configuration/securing/) Home Assistant for convient solutions e.g. [Nabu Casa](https://www.nabucasa.com/) or Duck DNS.
-    - There are subtle rules for what types of URLs are allowed, namely that they must use a publicly known hostname, though your Home Assistant ports do not need to be exposed to the internet.
+    - There are subtle [rules](https://developers.google.com/identity/protocols/oauth2/web-server#uri-validation) for what types of URLs are allowed, namely that they must use a publicly known hostname, though your Home Assistant ports do not need to be exposed to the internet.
     - You can use any publicly known hostname you own
     - As a hack, you can use hosts tricks to temporarily assign a public hostname to your Home Assistant IP address.